langtupt/wifi-camera-remote/README.md

 # wifi-camera-remote
-remote to dslr camera using the Blynk app
+remote for dslr camera using the Blynk app

+Tutorial on how to make the system can be found at this address: